mltony/mltony.github.io/_posts/2022-09-11-Working-with-Linux.md

 Or feel free to set the prompt to even shorter word; however please keep in mind, that NVDA doesn't react when too few characters update on the screen, so please make sure that your prompt contains at least 3 non-whitespace characters, otherwise NVDA might not always announce prompt.

 If you work with multiple Linux servers, it is a good idea to set distinct prompts on each of them.

+Whenever you need to figure out current directory or hostname, you can always type commands `pwd` and `hostname` to do so.

 ## Capturing and reviewing command output